 Next:

-Foil-based insulation provides reflective properties to reduce radiant heat transfer, but it may require proper installation to maximise effectiveness and can be less effective in colder climates.
+Foil-based insulation provides reflective properties to reduce radiant heat transfer.
+However, it may require proper installation to maximise effectiveness.
+It can also be less effective in colder climates.

-Finally, PIR and phenolic foam insulation offer high thermal efficiency and moisture resistance, yet they may be more expensive and have environmental concerns due to their petroleum-based origins.
+Finally, PIR and phenolic foam insulation offer high thermal efficiency and moisture resistance.
+Despite this, they may be more expensive and have environmental concerns due to their petroleum-based origins.

 At the end of the day, choosing the right loft insulation material depends on factors such as budget, environmental concerns, performance requirements and ease of installation.